Kazauwa/19_site_generator/README.md

 ```
 python generate_site.py
 ```
 You are good to go!
 Go and check **/templates/index.html** in your browser.

-Or check [hosted version](https://kazauwa.github.io/index/)
+## Hosted version
+You can have a sneak peek of result at [github pages](https://kazauwa.github.io/index/)

 ## Project Goals